contactandyc/another-c-library/2_timing.md

 overall_time += time_spent;
 ```

 After timing the reverse_string call, printf is used to print the string on the terminal before it was reversed and the new form of the string (s).
-Printf allows for format specifiers to match arguments after the first parameter (also known as the format string).  `%s` indicates that there must be a string for the given argument.  `%0.4f` expects a floating point number and prints 4 decimal places.  test_t2 and test_t1 are both measured in microseconds.
+Printf allows for format specifiers to match arguments after the first parameter (also known as the format string).  `%s` indicates that there must be a string for the given argument.  `%0.4f` expects a floating-point number and prints four decimal places.  test_t2 and test_t1 are both measured in microseconds.
 Multiplying the difference by 1000 will change the unit type to nanoseconds.
 Since the test was repeated 1 million times, the overall time needs to be divided by 1 million.
 By multiplying or dividing a number by a decimal, it converts the type to a decimal.

 ```c
     printf("%s => %s\n", argv[i], s);